 - Medium-Term Impacts of Covid-19 – The most likely impacts to the Banking sector involve profitability and credit management, customer relationships, securitisation, operational resilience and stock market volatility (KPMG).

 - Post-Pandemic Return – After banks were largely responsible for stabilising economies and delivering Government relief and stimulus efforts, the pandemic aftereffects will likely damage return on equity (ROE).
 The average ROE of the top 100 banks in North America, Europe and APAC could decline in 2021, with APAC banks potentially nearing 9.2% pre-pandemic ROE averages by 2022 and US banks recovering to 11% in 2022.
 Low rates will suppress net interest margins (NIMs), creating strong headwinds to interest income growth.
 (Deloitte)

 - Risks – Key risks to monitor will include digital security, new EU regulations (and, in some countries, taxes) and the capacity of telecommunications infrastructure.

 - Data – The wealth of customer data must be protected, managed and best utilised to remain compliant and understand and respond to rapidly changing customer trends.

 - Rapid Consumer Behaviour Changes Driving FinTech – Digitalisation surged in popularity in Europe during the pandemic.
-Consumer and business patterns have and will continue to change rapidly due to national lockdowns, changing working patterns and lifestyles, and stability of consumer finances and disposable income.
-The global FinTech sector is projected to reach $500billion in annual revenues by 2030.
+Consumer and business patterns have and will continue to change rapidly due to national lockdowns, changing working patterns and lifestyles, and the stability of consumer finances and disposable income.
+The global FinTech sector is projected to reach $ 500 billion in annual revenues by 2030.